 This study aimed to understand (i) the impact of computational tools in creative tasks, mainly focusing on GD; and (ii) whether or not the insertion of new tools (computational or not) would enlarge the creative possibilities (opening new paths to explore in different directions).
-Assuming that new tools are favourable for enlarging the creative spectrum, computational tools might also do so.
+Assuming that new tools are favourable for enlarging the creative spectrum, computational tools may also do so.
 In that sense, creativity support and CC tools (co-creative and fully autonomous) were studied.

-Semi-structured interviews guided by sub-questions were revealed to be an adequate method to address the goals of this study, providing clear strategies for organising datagathering, coding and analysis.
-We conducted audiorecorded face-to-face interviews to address the nuances of the participants' language.
+Semi-structured interviews followed by axial content analysis (guided by subquestions) revealed to be an adequate method to address the goals of this study, providing clear strategies for organizing data-gathering, coding and analysis.
+Audio-recorded face-to-face interviews were conducted so all the nuances of participants' language could be addressed.
 Due to the nature of this research, only people who have worked with creativity-enhancing tools were included - 12 designers and computer artists (3 women and 9 men) working at the University of Coimbra (Portugal), from 26 to 61 years old with diverse backgrounds: (i) 3 seniors graphic designers; (ii) 2 senior CC researchers (iii) 3 PhD students researching on CC applied to graphic design; (iv) 2 PhD students researching on data visualisation; (v) 1 PhD student researching on data science and (vi) 1 PhD student researching on GD.
 The interviews took 15 to 30 minutes and were semi-structured by previously setting a list of 10 open-answer questions.
-If an answer responded to some further questions, we changed or skipped to avoid repetition.
+If an answer has responded to some further questions, these were accordingly altered or skipped to avoid repetition.